phakdak/Rock-Paper-Scissors-API/README.md

 #### PUT /api/games/{id}/move

 Make a move.
+If no valid id is given 404 will be returned with messsage: "Game not found".
+If player name is not in game or have already mad their move error 400 will be returned with message: "Invalid player or duplicate move". if the object keys name or move is missing in the body error 400 will be returned with message "bad request".

 Enter name and move in the request-body:

 ```json
 {